Wellesley Symphony Orchestra

-The Wellesley Symphony Orchestra is an amateur American orchestra based in Wellesley, Massachusetts.
+The Wellesley Symphony Orchestra is a community American orchestra based in Wellesley, Massachusetts.
 It has presented classical, pops, and family concerts since 1948.
-The Music Director is Max Hobart.
+The Music Director is Mark Latham.

 The Wellesley Symphony Performs primarily classical works, presenting six concerts each season, including a family concert, with players from the Wellesley Public Schools, and a holiday pops concert.
 Soloists have included players from the Boston Symphony Orchestra and well known musicians from the Boston area.
+The 2025-2026 concert season begins on Sunday, September 28, at MassBay Community College.